craigsimps/simple-search-rewrite/Readme.txt

 This is something which I have been placing into a theme include or in a core functionality plugin until recently, but it makes sense to separate this functionality out into an individual plugin so it can be switched on and off independently.

+The plugin has no administrative interface or control panel.
+Activation turns it on, deactivation turns it off.
+Once activated, performing a search using the standard WP search widget should give you a much nicer search URL.

 == Installation ==

 1. Install plugin.